PeterTh/perf-oriented-dev/exercises/sheet_05.md

 Exercise Sheet 5
 ================

-Use the spack GCC 12 installation on LCC2 for this exercise (`gcc version 12.2.0 (Spack GCC)` / module `gcc/12.2.0-gcc-4.8.5-ykbdn5t`).
+Use the GCC 12 installation available in a module on LCC3 for this exercise (`gcc version 12.2.0 (Spack GCC)` / module `gcc/12.2.0-gcc-8.5.0-p4pe45v`).

 For benchmarking, use both of our `larger_samples` testing programs, as well as `mmul`, `nbody`, `qap` and `delannoy`.
 Use the following configurations: